Skip to content

 Every module and theme you build is a sunk cost trapped in one vendor’s ecosystem.
 The moment you leave, years of development investment become worthless.

 Then there is the proprietary lock-in.
-We call it The Code Lock.
+We call it the Code Lock, one of the five locks that keep companies tethered to legacy SaaS platforms.

 HubSpot uses HubL, a proprietary templating language that works nowhere else.
 Every module and theme you build is a sunk cost trapped in one vendor’s ecosystem.
 The moment you leave, years of development investment become worthless.
 On a modern stack, every dollar of development produces an asset your company actually owns.